jstitlow/Zegami_scripts/README.md

 ## KNOWN ISSUES:

+    ### some of the figures fail to build with the figure-json2jpeg.py script

+        * can see a print-out of the failed files in the command-line output

+        * would be useful to log the output

     ### zegami.csv has to be cleaned up as follows

         * remove Maria's data and others that are mis-labelled